 - Displays of extreme irritability.

 - Physical/verbal confrontations.

 - Direct threats of harming self or others.

 - References to access or use of a weapon in an act of violence.

 - Threatening communication.

-A student of concern can be referred online by submitting a Student of Concern Referral or by contacting the Office of the Dean of Students at 434.544.8839.
 After 5 p.m.
 Monday-Friday, on the weekends, or when school is closed, referrals can be made by contacting the 24-hour information/security desk at 434.544.5555.
-If you believe there is an immediate threat to the safety of the student, campus, or a member of the community, please call 911 first followed by Campus Safety and Security.
+If you believe there is an immediate threat to the safety of the student, campus, or a member of the community, please call 911 first, followed by Campus Safety and Security.

-Once the referral has been received, the Office of the Dean of Students will respond to the referring party to confirm that the student is being taken care of.
+Once the referral has been received, the case manager and wellness educator will respond to the referring party to confirm that the student is being taken care of.
 However, limited information will be available to ensure the student’s protection through FERPA and HIPAA.